ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 ```

 You can see my if02-event-kbd has the options grab grabToggle and repeat, this is the device which recognized better in my machine.
 Instead of the regular -event-kbd.
-For you it might work with the regular one or you might have to use one of the if02.
+For you, it might work with the regular one, or you might have to use one of the if02.

 In either case, you need to also pass the default -event-kbd if you needed the if02 as you see in my example.